BITSS/Citations/README.md

     + Reference: `data_preparation/create_ajps_reference_coding_template.py`, `data_preparation/create_apsr_reference_coding_template.py`, `data_preparation/create_econ_reference_coding_template.py`
     + Link: `data_preparation/create_link_coding_template.py`
 2. Upload template.
 Individual versions of filled out templates are stored and synchronized in `URAPShared/Data`.
+3. The script `data_preparation/create_diff.py` can be configured to take multiple individually filled out versions of the same templates and create a single file `bld/*_diff.csv` listing inconsistencies for each entry across all versions.
+4. The script `data_preparation/create_diff_resolution_template.py` can be configured to use the `bld/*_diff.csv` file to create templates for resolution pairs to resolve their differences.
+These templates are also stored and synchronized in `URAPShared/Data`, their file names contain the initials of the resolution pair as well as `diff_resolution`.
+5. The script `data_preparation/harmonize.py` can be configured to take diff resolution files, and match them to the original templates to create a final `bld/*_harmonized.csv` file.

+The `data_preparation` folder contains a few more files:
++ `import_old_entries.py`: This script can be configured to import data entry across different filled out templates.
+This is useful when changes in the protocol or bug fixes led to additional entries.
+Existing data entry could be preserved, despite a change in the template file.
++ `select_relevant_years.py`: Restrict selection of AJPS articles to articles published in years 2006 to 2014.
+This was necessary because we collected a wider range of articles with Octoparse.
++ `update_template_rk.py`: This is a script to import old data in response to a very specific change in the template structure.
++ `tools.py`: A collection of helper functions used across multiple scripts.